iamipheco/Lesson_1_and_2_Final_Task_1_Anyaefiena_Ifechukwu/README.md

-## This repository contains the code for Google Clone created with HTML.
+## This repository contains the code for the basic page of google https://www.google.com created with HTML and CSS.

 ## Files
 - index.html This is the main page of the website.
 It contains information about the website.

-- css/ This directory contains two CSS files used for styling the website.
+- css/ This directory contains CSS files used for styling the website.

 - Images/ This directory contains images used on the website.